sensu/sensu-go-plugin/CONTRIBUTING.md

 # Contributing

 Contributions to this plugin are welcome.
-To contribute a feature or change to this plugin, please follow the steps below
+To contribute a feature or change, please follow these steps:

 1. Open an issue to describe your proposed improvement or feature, or describe an issue with the plugin
 2. Fork this respository